Gravitational waves from $\rm{SU(}$$N$$\rm{)/Sp(}$$N$$\rm{)}$ composite Higgs models: Introduction

 \section{Introduction}

 In the Standard Model (SM) of particle physics, the origin of the Higgs sector and the related naturalness and triviality problems are important open questions.
-These questions are addressed in the Composite Higgs (CH) framework~\cite{Kaplan:1983fs,Dugan:1984hq}, where the Higgs boson arises as a composite pseudo-Nambu-Goldstone boson (PNGB) from a spontaneously broken global symmetry.
+These questions are addressed in the Composite Higgs (CH) framework~\cite{Kaplan:1983fs,Dugan:1984hq}, where the Higgs boson arises as a composite pseudo-Nambu-Goldstone boson (PNGB) from a spontaneously broken global symmetry.~\footnote{In general, composite Higgs models were first proposed in Refs.~\cite{Terazawa:1976xx,Terazawa:1979pj}, but in these models the Higgs boson is not identified as a light pNGB candidate. }

 Due to this, the Higgs candidate can be naturally light with respect to the compositeness scale while other composite resonances remain heavy.
 Moreover, the couplings of the Higgs candidate can be SM-like and therefore these models remain in good agreement with current observations in a large part of the parameter space of the models.